changrui0608/buptgw/README.md

 # buptgw

-a ultility script for BUPT gateway login, logout ... easier login in CLI written in Python, Python2 env is required
+an ultility script for BUPT gateway login, logout ...

+easier login in CLI

+written in Python, Python2 env is required

 ## usage